Ubaid2001/Ubaid2001/README.md

 - **Model Configs**: This repo contains a 3-stage ML pipeline.
 The pipeline consists of VGG-16, MoveNet and EfficientB-0 architectures.
 It is utilised to filter explicit images according to Islamic Prinicples via blocking.
 - **Filtering Application**: This is a web-application created for the Model-Configs Repo.
 The application shows the integration of 3-stage ML pipeline through Flask and React.
-- **Islamic Compass**: This a Android application with a compass as the main feature, the compass showcases the Qibla (Islamic direction of prayer).
+- **Islamic Compass**: This is a Android application with a compass as the main feature, the compass showcases the Qibla (Islamic direction of prayer).
 It is created in Java and contains a Node,js web server, additionally, the data is stored in MongoDB.

 ## 📫 Reach Across the Digital Realm

 Let's connect!
-Find me on LinkedIn or send a digital signal to your.email@example.com.
+Find me on LinkedIn or send a digital signal to ubaidmahmood@hotmail.com.

 May your code compile flawlessly, your gradients converge, and your cosmic queries yield profound insights! 🌌✨